Skip to main contentSkip to main content

 Abu DhabiP3P218

-Charles Leclerc's 2022 Formula 1 season with Scuderia Ferrari was a trajectory of initial championship promise that gradually unraveled due to a confluence of reliability issues, strategic miscalculations, and occasional driver errors.
+Charles Leclerc's 2022 Formula 1 season at Scuderia Ferrari was defined by a compelling initial championship challenge that gradually unraveled amidst a confluence of strategic errors, reliability setbacks, and the relentless development pace of Red Bull Racing.

 Going in